achirkin/qua-vis-services/README.md

 The project can be compiled on both Linux using CMake and the respective build system such as make

-1. Clone the project using the recursive tag: git clone --recursive git@github.com:mtfranzen/qua-vis-services.git
+1. Clone the project using the recursive tag: `git clone --recursive git@github.com:mtfranzen/qua-vis-services.git`
-2. Build the project using CMake and Make: cmake . && make
+2. Build the project using CMake and Make: `cmake . && make`
+3. After running helen or Luci, run the service using `bin/service`

 # Using validation layers